n0nSmoker/SQLAlchemy-serializer/README.md

 ```

 This mixin adds **.to_dict()** method to model instances.
-So now if you can do something like this:
+So now you can do something like this:
 ```python
 item = SomeModel.query.filter(.....).one()
 result = item.to_dict()
 ```
-You'll get values of all SQLAlchemy fields in result, even nested relationship
+You'll get values of all SQLAlchemy fields in the `result` var, even nested relationships

 If you want to exclude a few fields for this exact item:
 ```python